HrithikaMestha/ONLINE-FURNI/README.md

-This Project provides a User Friendly interface to buy the Frunitures Online
+This Project provides a User Friendly interface to buy the Furnitures Online